-Some students believe that after they’ve made the decision to transfer, their grades won’t matter as much, especially if they’ve already been accepted to their new school.
+Some students believe that after they’ve made the decision to transfer, their grades won’t matter as much.
+This is especially so if they’ve already been accepted to their new school.
 This is far from the truth however.
-In most cases, the new college or university will request a minimum GPA before the transfer goes through, and your previous year’s grades could affect that.
+In most cases, the new college or university will request a minimum GPA before the transfer goes through.
+Your previous year’s grades could affect that.

 It’s also important to note that a bad grade is one of the aspects that could affect a credit’s ability to transfer.
 If a student received a C- in a general education or major requirement, they may need to retake the course at their new school.

 Myth: I Definitely Won’t Graduate on Time